eenblam/jtt/README.md

 # JTT - a JailTracker tracker

+## UPDATE: Archiving Indefinitely

-Update - JailTracker has made a few changes since I threw this together last year which JTT needs to be updated for:
+JailTracker has made a few changes since I threw this together in 2020 which JTT needs to be updated for:
 * They implemented a simple CAPTCHA.
-It's incredibly inaccessible (no audio).
-I'm hoping to push them on the accessibility issue, but I'll be looking at bypass solutions for JTT in parallel.
-This is public data.
+As of 2021, the captcha lacks audio accessibility features, which happen to be used in certain captcha bypass strategies.
+JailTracker could be pushed on the accessibility issue, given that this is data that they have an obligation to provide to the public.
+As of 2023, who knows, it's probably a lot easier to train an AI to bypass this now.
 * They've done away with the weird session-key-mid-URI shenanigans I documented below.
-Standard session management should now work, but now JTT's URI's are broken.
+As of 2021, standard session management should now work, but now JTT's URI's are broken.
 * There's possibly some other stuff that's changed with the API, but I haven't had time for a deep dive yet.

+Until I have time to pick this back up, I'm marking it as archived.

+## About JTT

 JTT is a collaboration with another project:
 @bfeldman89's [jail_scrapers](https://github.com/bfeldman89/jail_scrapers),